How Many People Consume Coffee Per Day? A Deep Dive Into the World’s Favorite Drink

 Let’s be honest—most of us started drinking coffee because we needed to stay awake during that 8 AM college class or early work shift.
 The caffeine hit is real.
 It blocks those sleepy chemicals in your brain and gives you that “I can conquer the world” feeling (at least until the crash).

 But that doesn’t explain why I still meet my best friend at our local coffee shop every Saturday morning, even though neither of us works weekends anymore.
 Coffee has become our social glue.
 Think about how often you hear “Want to grab a coffee?”
-It’s code for “Let’s catch up” without committing to a whole meal.
+It’s code for

 Coffee in Daily Routines